MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-access-reviews-create.md

 To enable reviews of access packages, you must meet the prerequisites for creating an access package:
 - Microsoft Entra ID P2 or Microsoft Entra ID Governance
+- Global administrator, Identity Governance administrator, Catalog owner, or Access package manager

+> [!NOTE]
-- Be using at least the Identity Governance administrator role, or be the Catalog owner or Access package manager
+> Following least privilege access, we recommend using the Identity Governance Administrator, catalog owner, or Access package manager role.

 For more information, see [License requirements](entitlement-management-overview.md#license-requirements).